On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling: Review of the Type IIB/IIA Dual of Large- Thermal QCD-Like Theories, its -Theory Uplift and the MQGP Limit

 Holographic dual of thermal QCD-like theories at finite coupling was successfully constructed in \cite{MQGP,NPB}.
 Since one requires finite coupling on gauge theory side therefore one is required to study the strong coupling limit of string theory i.e. ${\cal M}$-theory to be consistent with gauge - gravity duality.
-Authors did the same in the `MQGP limit' defined as \cite{MQGP,NPB}:
+The same was effected via the "MQGP \footnote{Short for ${\cal M}$-theoretic Quark Gluon Plasma (QGP) - essentially implying study of QGP-like thermal QCD systems at intermediate/finite coupling, holographically, from a top-down approach.} limit" defined as \cite{MQGP,NPB}:

+where $(g_s, N, M, N_f) \equiv$(string coupling, number of color $D3$-branes, number of fractional $D3$-branes/$D5$-branes wrapping the vanishing $S^2$ of a resolved conifold, number of flavor $D7$-branes) in the type IIB dual \cite{metrics} of thermal QCD-like theories at high (i.e. above the deconfinement temperature) temperatures.

+In this work, in particular in sections \ref{C3S-M7x0} and \ref{SU3-from-G2}, we use the specific values of $g_s, M, N_f$ as given in Table \tcb{2} (as also given in \cite{MQGP-chaos}) which is {\it purely motivated by the desire the make contact with real QCD} as well as to work with {\it intermediate $N$ duals of thermal QCD-like theories}.
+However, it should be noted that {\bf all results pertaining to the $G_2$ structure, Almost Contact 3-Structures and the resultant transverse $SU(3)$ structures of this work are valid $\forall (g_s, M, N_f)$ satisfying (\ref{MQGP_limit})}.

+We will see that for the values of $g_s, M, N_f$ as given in Table \tcb{2} [even though this table appears in the published \cite{MQGP-chaos} with both the authors as co-authors, chronologically, it first appeared in a preliminary version of this paper that appeared as arXiv:2211.13186 [hep-th]v1], {\bf $N=100\pm{\cal O}(1)$ is the value of $N$ picked out to obtain explicit Contact 3-Structures (and the associated transverse $SU(3)$ 3-structures)} ; a different choice of $(g_s, M = {\cal O}(1), N_f = {\cal O}(1))$ would pick out another (intermediate) $N$.